ErythroGuild/puck/README.md

 This sets the bot to respond in the channel `#pve-lfg`, and by default the bot will *not* mention any roles when creating groups (if one isn't specified).

-If you are the owner of multiple servers that all contain this bot, you will need to specify which server you are configuring.
+If you are the owner of multiple servers that contain this bot, and the config command was issued through a DM, you will need to specify which server you are configuring the bot for.
 E.g.:

 `@Puck -config <Erythro> channel lfg`